Data Scientist - Anti-Piracy

 Create job alert

-• Partner with fellow data scientists to identify opportunities where ML/AI can enhance insights and decision‑making.
+• Partner with fellow data scientists to identify opportunities where ML/AI can drive better insights and decision‑making.

-• Perform in‑depth analysis of complex, large‑scale datasets using statistical and modelling techniques to generate actionable insights.
+• Perform in-depth analysis of complex, large‑scale datasets using statistical and modelling techniques to generate insights.

-• Build, test, and refine machine learning models in Python using advanced libraries and cloud platforms (GCP).
+• Build, test, and refine machine learning models using Python, advanced ML libraries, and cloud platforms (GCP).

-• Optimize models for predictive accuracy and performance, ensuring suitability for product integration and evaluation against key metrics.
+• Optimise models for predictive accuracy and performance, ensuring suitability for product integration and evaluation against key metrics.

-• Stay current with advances in data science and AI to identify new applications.
+• Stay current with the latest advancements in data science and AI to identify new applications.

 • Communicate technical concepts, methodologies, results, and predictions clearly to senior leadership and non‑technical stakeholders.